amanlai/stack-overflow-answers/data-manipulation/pandas/select-columns-from-dataframe.md

-It's a post that was first posted as an answer to the following Stack Overflow question and can be found at https://stackoverflow.com/a/75901708/19123103

 ## Selecting columns from a dataframe via a list of column names

+<sup> It's a post that was first posted as an answer to a Stack Overflow question that can be found [here](https://stackoverflow.com/a/75901708/19123103). </sup>

 > I have a dataframe with a lot of columns in it.
 Now I want to select only certain columns.
 I have saved all the names of the columns that I want to select into a Python list and now I want to filter my dataframe according to this list.
 >